 2. Apple AirPods & Google Pixel Buds

-Apple AirPods [ad] and AirPods Pro [ad] can be paired with any bluetooth compatible computer or mobile device.
-The microphones in AirPods tend to not pick up as much ambient noise as a computer’s microphone.
+Apple AirPods can be paired with any Bluetooth-compatible computer or mobile device.
+The microphones in AirPods do not pick up as much ambient noise as a computer’s microphone.

 3. USB Headset

-A USB headset works across PCs, Macs and Chromebook.
-A headset with a noise cancelling transmitter will block out ambient noise.
+A USB headset works across PCs, Macs, and Chromebook.
+A headset with a noise-canceling transmitter blocks out ambient noise.

-4. Headphones and a USB or XLR Microphone
+4. Google Meet USB and XLR Microphone Options

-A dynamic USB microphone like the Rode Podcaster [ad] is a great option.
+A dynamic USB microphone like the Rode Podcaster is a good option for a Google Meet microphone.

-A desk boom [ad] for the mic is a plus as it lets you view your screen from a natural position.
+A desk boom for the mic is a plus, as it lets you view your screen from a natural position.

-All the options above are VoIP (Voice over Internet Protocol), which means audio and video is on the same connection.
+All the options above are VoIP (Voice over Internet Protocol), which means audio and video are on the same connection.